Where is hbar Hiding in Entropic Gravity?: Introduction

 The organization of this paper is as follows.
-To address the question we posted, we first revisit the ideas of holographic screen as well as entropy and its variation law in order to obtain a self-consistent approach to the problem in section II.
-We set up the key ingredients of entropic gravity framework toward the derivation of weak-field-limit gravity force law.
-Holographic principle, which we deem misapplied by Verlinde, is illustrated and the concept of entanglement entropy is introduced to support the validity of the derivation.
-We then revisit Verlinde's previous work and make some elaboration for a more concrete foundation of this entropic gravity, clarification of the idea of holographic screen and re-derivation of entropy variation law are made especially.
-In section III we bring in the generalized uncertainty principle, which leads to a corrected form of black hole temperature and entropy.
+To address the question we posted, we first set up the key ingredients of entropic gravity framework toward the derivation of weak-field-limit gravity force law in section II, where the concept of entanglement entropy is introduced and the entropic derivation of Newton's gravitation force law reformulated in a self-consistent approach.
+Also in this section the entropy content in the system is clarified, the entropy variation law re-derived, and a new reasoning for BH temperature based not on the equipartition theorem but on the blackbody radiation is introduced.
+In section III we invoke the generalized uncertainty principle, which leads to a corrected form of black hole temperature and entropy.
 The modification of the information content so provided by GUP will result in the revision of the force law.
-In section IV we repeat the steps of Verlinde's, but with the entropy variation law and the temperature form redefined by the GUP corrected entropy.
+In section IV we briefly review and comment on some previous efforts aiming at finding the quantum corrections-- that is, the missing $\hbar$'s-- in the entropic gravity scenario.
+We then repeat the steps of Verlinde's, but with the entropy variation law and the temperature redefined by the GUP corrected entropy.
 We arrive at an exact force law of gravity at the end, and this exact force law recovers not only the classical Newton's law but also the sub-leading order quantum correction terms in the weak-field limit.
 In section V, conclusions and comments are made about the implications of our findings.
 We suggest that the resulting deviation from the classical Newton's law may serve as a probe to the validity of the entropic gravity postulate.